 Aside from the CUSP Alliance, he is on the editorial board of the Columbia Review, a Senior Editor for the Journal of Politics and Society, and participates in theatrical productions on campus such as the Rocky Horror Picture Show and Latenite.

-Edward Ko, Engineering Rep, is a sophomore at Columbia University School of Engineering and Applied Science majoring in mechanical engineering.
+Edward Ko, Engineering Rep, is a senior at Columbia University School of Engineering and Applied Science majoring in chemical engineering.

 Alicia Kysar, Senior Officer, is a John Jay Scholar Senior in Columbia College, majoring in English and Political Science, with a strong focus on Pre-Law.